sunilvb/spring-kafka-registry/README.md

 After setting all the needed properties we then create an instance of the KafkaProducer.

-We then build the Order object using the generated class and send it off to the topic.
+We then build the Order object using the generated class and send it off to the Kafka topic.

+The setter methods in the generated Order class come in very handy.
 ```
 ...
 Producer<String, Order> producer = new KafkaProducer<String, Order>(properties);